TheStreet Downgrades Hess (NYSE:HES) to C+

-TheStreet cut shares of Hess (NYSE:HES) from a b- rating to a c+ rating in a report published on Wednesday, TheStreetRatingsTable reports.
+Hess (NYSE:HES) was downgraded by investment analysts at TheStreet from a “b-” rating to a “c+” rating in a research report issued on Wednesday, TheStreetRatingsTable reports.

-HES has been the topic of several other research reports.
-Zacks Investment Research downgraded shares of Hess from a buy rating to a hold rating and set a $69.00 price target on the stock. in a report on Wednesday, August 18th.
-Citigroup dropped their price objective on shares of Hess from $102.00 to $91.00 and set a buy rating on the stock in a research note on Thursday, September 9th.
-Raymond James raised their price objective on shares of Hess from $95.00 to $112.00 and gave the stock an outperform rating in a research note on Tuesday, October 26th.
-Mizuho raised their price objective on shares of Hess from $130.00 to $132.00 and gave the stock a buy rating in a research note on Tuesday.
-Finally, The Goldman Sachs Group reaffirmed a buy rating and set a $118.00 price objective (up previously from $106.00) on shares of Hess in a research note on Thursday, October 21st.
-Three research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of Buy and a consensus price target of $99.27.
+Other equities analysts have also recently issued research reports about the stock.
+Raymond James boosted their price objective on shares of Hess from $95.00 to $112.00 and gave the company an “outperform” rating in a research report on Tuesday, October 26th.
+Mizuho upped their price target on Hess from $130.00 to $132.00 and gave the company a “buy” rating in a research report on Tuesday.
+The Goldman Sachs Group reiterated a “buy” rating and issued a $118.00 price objective (up from $106.00) on shares of Hess in a research report on Thursday, October 21st.
+Zacks Investment Research downgraded Hess from a “buy” rating to a “hold” rating and set a $69.00 target price for the company. in a report on Wednesday, August 18th.
+Finally, Morgan Stanley lifted their price target on shares of Hess from $115.00 to $117.00 and gave the company an “overweight” rating in a report on Friday, November 19th.
+Three equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+Based on data from MarketBeat, Hess currently has a consensus rating of “Buy” and a consensus price target of $99.27.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, December 30th.
-Stockholders of record on Wednesday, December 15th will be given a dividend of $0.25 per share.
-The ex-dividend date is Tuesday, December 14th.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 1.30%.
-Hess’s dividend payout ratio (DPR) is 158.73%.

-In other Hess news, COO Gregory P. Hill sold 15,000 shares of the firm’s stock in a transaction on Wednesday, September 15th.
-The stock was sold at an average price of $72.04, for a total value of $1,080,600.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Company insiders own 10.79% of the company’s stock.
+In other Hess news, COO Gregory P. Hill sold 15,000 shares of Hess stock in a transaction on Wednesday, September 15th.
+The stock was sold at an average price of $72.04, for a total transaction of $1,080,600.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders own 10.79% of the company’s stock.

-Hedge funds have recently made changes to their positions in the business.
-Moors & Cabot Inc. purchased a new position in Hess in the 3rd quarter valued at $27,000.
-Covington Capital Management purchased a new position in shares of Hess during the 2nd quarter worth $33,000.
-Canton Hathaway LLC purchased a new position in shares of Hess during the 3rd quarter worth $37,000.
-Ninety One SA PTY Ltd raised its holdings in shares of Hess by 31.2% during the 3rd quarter.
-Ninety One SA PTY Ltd now owns 648 shares of the oil and gas producer’s stock worth $50,000 after acquiring an additional 154 shares during the period.
-Finally, Key Financial Inc raised its holdings in shares of Hess by 616.2% during the 2nd quarter.
-Key Financial Inc now owns 1,017 shares of the oil and gas producer’s stock worth $78,000 after acquiring an additional 875 shares during the period.
-Institutional investors own 81.71% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of HES.
+FMR LLC increased its position in shares of Hess by 8.3% during the second quarter.
+FMR LLC now owns 38,886,142 shares of the oil and gas producer’s stock valued at $3,395,538,000 after acquiring an additional 2,970,483 shares in the last quarter.
+Vanguard Group Inc. increased its holdings in shares of Hess by 0.6% in the 2nd quarter.
+Vanguard Group Inc. now owns 29,691,160 shares of the oil and gas producer’s stock worth $2,592,633,000 after purchasing an additional 173,587 shares in the last quarter.
+BlackRock Inc. raised its stake in shares of Hess by 1.1% in the second quarter.
+BlackRock Inc. now owns 21,826,695 shares of the oil and gas producer’s stock worth $1,905,907,000 after purchasing an additional 247,335 shares during the last quarter.
+State Street Corp lifted its holdings in shares of Hess by 0.8% during the second quarter.
+State Street Corp now owns 18,243,588 shares of the oil and gas producer’s stock valued at $1,593,030,000 after purchasing an additional 138,621 shares in the last quarter.
+Finally, Barrow Hanley Mewhinney & Strauss LLC boosted its position in shares of Hess by 13.4% during the third quarter.
+Barrow Hanley Mewhinney & Strauss LLC now owns 10,087,843 shares of the oil and gas producer’s stock valued at $787,961,000 after buying an additional 1,191,224 shares during the last quarter.
+Hedge funds and other institutional investors own 81.71% of the company’s stock.

 Hess Company Profile